dclelland/RefreshableViewController/README.md

 ## RefreshableViewController

-RefreshableViewController is simple view controller with state management based on PromiseKit.
+RefreshableViewController is simple view controller with refreshable state management based on PromiseKit.

 Example usage: